trappar/AliceGeneratorBundle/src/Resources/doc/advanced-usage.md

 For information about the `configure` method reference ["How to Create a Console Command"](http://symfony.com/doc/current/cookbook/console/console_command.html)

 You may also override the `getFixtureGenerationContext` method in your console command to specify options for how fixtures will be generated.
-See (#setting-options-for-fixture-generation)
+See [Fixture Generation Contexts](#setting-options-for-fixture-generation)

 ## Fixture Generation Contexts